hediet/vscode-drawio/README.md

 ![](./docs/drawio-png.gif)

-If diffs are important for you, you should prefer `.drawio` and avoid `.drawio.png` diagrams.
+If diffs are important for you, you should prefer `.drawio.svg` and avoid `.drawio.png` diagrams.

 ## Collaboratively Edit Or Present Diagrams